 When grading the final proposal essay, I ask myself the following set of questions:

-- Is the thesis easily identified?
-Does the thesis consist of a clear and compelling solution to the problem?
+- Is the thesis statement a single sentence at the end of a paragraph early in the proposal?
+Does the thesis include a clear and compelling description of the problem and solution?
 Is the thesis consistently part of the final proposal, from introduction to conclusion?

 - Does the proposal include a precise and engaging description of the problem?

-- Do some of the eight sources clearly supply evidence that the solution addresses the problem?
+- Are a majority of the sources scholarly?
+Do some of the eight sources clearly supply evidence that the solution addresses the problem?

-- Does the essay clearly use identifiable rhetorical strategies, including ethos, pathos, and logos and other strategies for supporting an argument?
-Is it obvious that the final proposal essay has been written for its audience?
+- Does the essay clearly use identifiable rhetorical strategies for supporting an argument?
+Is it obvious that the proposal essay has been written for its audience?

 If the answer to any of these questions is “no,” I give the essay some kind of C. If the answer to most of the questions is “no,” its grade will be lower.
 To essays that have received “yes” answers to the questions above, I add the following:

-- Does the essay enter into a conversation about its problem and solution using some of the eight sources?
-Are other documented possible solutions described fairly and accurately?
+- Are other documented possible solutions described fairly and accurately?

-- Does the essay adequately reply to other possible solutions?
-For example, are they addressed by another source or refuted or conceded to?
-Is it clear, as a result of the final proposal, that the solution argued for is the best one?
+- Does the essay adequately reply to other documented possible solutions?
+Are other solutions addressed by another source or refuted or conceded to?
+Is it clear as a result of the final proposal that the solution argued for is the best one?